MicrosoftDocs/azure-docs/articles/storage/files/azure-file-sync-server-registration.md

 ### Unregister the server
 Now that all data has been recalled and the server has been removed from all Sync Groups, the server can be unregistered.

-1. In the Azure Portal, navigate the "Registered Servers" section of the Storage Sync Service.
+1. In the Azure portal, navigate the "Registered Servers" section of the Storage Sync Service.
 2. Right-click on the server you want to unregister and click "Unregister Server".

     ![Unregister Server](media/azure-file-sync-server-registration/unregister-server-1.png)